 If you want to visit all the top landmarks during your Sofia itinerary, you’ll likely want to stay in the downtown area.
 The Sofia city centre includes all the main museums, art galleries, theatres, and historic sites, other than a few locations in the neighbouring districts.

 This area is also called Centrum and is marked by wide boulevards that are almost constantly full of tourists.
 If this is your first trip to the city, you may want to stay here to make it easier to explore the region.

 The city centre also has some of the best restaurants and shopping districts.
 The large Central Market Hall is a covered market that opened in 1911 and is now home to dozens of businesses.
 It’s open daily and one of the busiest trade centres in the city.

 Other highlights include the historic sites in the neighbourhood.
 History buffs should enjoy a trip to the Regional History Museum, St. Kyriaki Cathedral Church, or St. Sofia Church.
 Many of these structures feature an eclectic mix of Islamic and Christian architectural influences.

-Where to stay: The best hotels in downtown Sofia
+Recommended hotels in downtown Sofia